auser/beehive/README.markdown

 Beehive keeps track of the available backends for the known applications.

+Beehive has an event system that allows for notifications along the system in a nonblocking manner.
+This way system events, statistic gathering log events can all be handled without affecting the performance of the router, which is tuned for speed.

 ---
 For more information about each particular part of the project, there are READMEs in each of the appropriate directories.